-Plus, those arguments are convincing.
-Despite my initial opposition, I found myself agreeing with Rand and seeing her point as to why rational selfishness is beneficial.
+Plus, those arguments in The Virtue of Selfishness are convincing.
+Despite my initial opposition to the idea of their being virtue in being selfish, I found myself agreeing with Rand and seeing her point as to why rational selfishness is beneficial.
 Far from pulling you away from those you love, it allows you to spend your time with those you love and in a way befitting of the ideals you believe in.

 It just means you have no excuse for spending it with those you don’t want to see or in ways that don’t agree with your moral compass.
 Who could be against that other than the tyrants among us or those that want to make everyone except the privileged few equally poor or locked up in a gulag?